Lanturn’s Friendly Guide to Singapore Corporate Taxes

 We have an experienced tax team who can act as your tax agent, prepare your tax calculations and file your submissions.
 Please contact us if you’d like to know more.

-Difference in amount between ECI and Income reported in Form C/C-S
+The difference in amount between ECI and Income reported in Form C/C-S

 If the chargeable income reported in Form C/C-S is less than the chargeable income estimated in ECI, the excess tax paid earlier will be refunded automatically.